Safety barrier: Components

 Hard barriers are fixed into the ground as a bollard or gate, removable on stands, or clipped to a structure.
 Regardless of the barrier type, the components and overall assembly will be similar.

 The material of rails used to stop the flow of objects into the protected area must be durable and strong enough to withstand any impacts related to the environment in which it is installed; for example, a guard rail on the side of the road must be able to contain and safely stop or drastically slow down a vehicle weighing up to 40 tons (cable barriers are most effective against tractor trailers), whereas a pedestrian safety barrier only needs to be tall enough, designed with a lattice effect to keep people from climbing through it, or highly visible when being used to display caution.

 Applications

 Safety barriers vary depending on their application.
 In an industrial setting, a safety barrier may be a fence or window, designed to keep the operator away from moving parts or other hazards.
 Railings should be closed cornered with rounded or flared edges to prevent any further damage to personnel or machinery in the event of a collision.
 Safety barriers can also be used to protect the corners of fixtures, support columns, exposed pipes or cables, or designated areas on the work floor.

 In an automotive setting, the barrier may be a traffic barrier or Jersey barrier, separating lanes/directions of traffic flow.
 In crowd control, terraces use crush barriers to reduce the risk of human crush in large crowds.

-Effective accident and personal protection is an important part of occupational safety regulations in modern production technology and logistics processes.
-In addition to fixed grid elements, accident-prevention light grids and light barriers are also used as electro-sensitive protective equipment (ESPE).
-These belong to the group of optoelectronic protective measures.
-They are used, for example, as a safety measure at the access areas to hazardous points and lead to immediate shutdown of a machine or a robot in the event of an interruption.